3LawsRobotics/3laws/docs/sources/getting_started.rst

 |        20.04          |     Noetic   |     Galactic/Foxy   |
 +-----------------------+--------------+---------------------+

 Supervisor is available for x86_64 and ARM-64 processor architectures.
 Other architectures may be available upon request.

-To install Supervisor on your system, open a terminal and run the following command:
+To install Supervisor on the system, open a terminal and run the following command:

 .. code-block:: bash

   bash <(curl https://raw.githubusercontent.com/3LawsRobotics/3laws/master/install.sh)

 This script will download a package from github and will begin the installation.
 Note that the package name starts with "lll-supervisor".
 The "lll" represents 3Laws.
-As the script proceeds it will try to determine your system's configuration so that the appropriate components are installed.
-The script will prompt you for help with configuration if it is unable to find your computer's ROS distribution or architecture.
+As the script proceeds it will try to determine the system's configuration so that the appropriate components are installed.
+The script will prompt for help with configuration if it is unable to find the computer's ROS distribution or architecture.

 During the execution of the script, several questions will be asked: